Muskan-saraf/industry5-site/docs/blog/20250312-Sustainability -industry 5.0-How-Smart-Manufacturing-Going-Green.md

 title: "Sustainability in Industry 5.0: How Smart Manufacturing is Going Green"
 date: "2025-03-12"
 tags: ["Sustainability"]
+content: "Sustainability is at the core of Industry 5.0, revolutionizing the manufacturing sector with eco-friendly innovations, energy-efficient production, and ethical resource management.
+While Industry 4.0 focused..."
 ---

 # Sustainability in Industry 5.0: How Smart Manufacturing is Going Green